Sexual Assault is the commission of an unwanted sexual act, whether by an acquaintance or by a stranger,

 - Residential Education (650-725-2800)

 - For students, an incident of sexual assault could be a violation of the Fundamental Standard.
 The process and procedures governing student disciplinary cases are found in the Student Judicial Charter of 1997.
-The Judicial Affairs Office (JAO) will investigate formal complaints of sexual assault and sexual misconduct.
-The JAO will file disciplinary charges if evidence supports the allegation.
+The Office of Community Standards (OCS) will investigate formal complaints of sexual assault and sexual misconduct.
+The OCS will file disciplinary charges if evidence supports the allegation.
 For violations that have been proved, possible sanctions range from censure to expulsion from the University.
 Furthermore, after an alleged sex offense has occurred, Stanford will change a survivor's academic and living situation if he or she requests it and the request can be reasonably accommodated.
-The accuser and the accused are entitled to due process, including the right to be accompanied by a person of his or her choice at all stages of the disciplinary process and the right to the same information regarding the outcome of the disciplinary proceedings.
+The accuser and the accused are entitled to reasonable process, including the right to be accompanied by a person of his or her choice at all stages of the disciplinary process and the right to the same information regarding the outcome of the disciplinary proceedings.

 - For Stanford University faculty and staff, possible sanctions for proved violations range from censure to dismissal from the University.